mrINEX/learn-English/Course 3 English.md

 sentence: [What do they look like?]
 What does she look like? [(What are they like?)
 (What do they like?)]
 They are kind.
 [What does she like to do?]
 Does she often wear trainers?
 Does she enjoy swimming?

 11.08
-words: [a.m.], [p.m.], [half] - HALF, [past] - PAST, wake - WAKE, get - GET, [shower - SHOWER], [breakfast - lunch - dinner],
+words: [a.m.], [p.m.], [half] - HALF, [past] - PAST, wake - WAKE, get - GET, [shower - SHOWER], [breakfast - lunch - dinner], [brush - BRUSH],
-      at 5 a.m., at about 5 a.m., half past six(6:30), [wake up - get up(GET UP)], [wake-up call],  have a shower, [from Monday to Friday], have lunch,
+      at 5 a.m., at about 5 a.m., half past six(6:30), [wake up - get up(GET UP)], [wake-up call],  have a shower, [from Monday to Friday], have lunch, brush teeth, [brush hair], go to work, [get home - GET HOME],
 sentence: I never get up at 7 a.m.
 We usually wake up at about 11 on [weekends].
 I have a shower at 7 a.m.
 I don't usually have breakfast.
+[I brush my teeth.]
+They brush their hair.
+I have a shower and then brush my hair.
+[I always brush my hair before I go out.]
+I go to work at 8:30.